Board of Directors

 Directors are elected to four-year terms by the registered voters in five geographic divisions.
 Divisions are apportioned by population.
 The five Director's terms are staggered to ensure continuity.
 While they do not have to be Western retail water customers, Directors must reside within their division.

 - Division 3 Brenda Dennstedt

-- Division 4 Donald G. Galleano
+- Division 4 Laura Roughton

-- Division 5 S.R.
-"Al" Lopez
+- Division 5 Fauzia Rizvi

 Director Torres serves on Western's Executive Ad Hoc Committee.
-She also sits on the board for Western's Engineering, Operations and Water Resources Committee as well as the Community and Government Affairs Committee.
-She also serves on the joint committees for Western and Rancho California Water Districts and the Riverside Advisory Council.
+She also sits on the board for Western's Engineering, Operations and Water Resources and Community and Government Affairs Committees.
+She also serves on the joint committees for the City of Riverside, Eastern and Rancho California Water Districts and the Riverside Advisory Council.
 In addition, Director Torres is Western’s representative for the March Joint Powers Authority Successor Agency Oversight Committee, the Chino Desalter Authority, the Association of California Water Agencies Joint Powers Insurance Authority and the Woodcrest Municipal Advisory Council.
 Director Torres is the District’s alternate representative for the Western Riverside County Regional Wastewater Authority and the Highgrove Municipal Advisory Council.

 Gracie Torres and her husband live in Riverside with their three children.
-Her current term on the Western Board of Directors expires in December 2022.
+Her current term on the Western Board of Directors expires in December 2026.

 Email Director Torres